Search

 • Incidental items such as SIM cards, medicine.. etc

 Tips should be considered purely discretionary – they’re generally not expected in Peru.
-Locals don’t usually tip in restaurants or bars, though gratuities are appreciated, particularly in mid- to high-level restaurants.
-If you’d like to tip bar staff, there’s no need to tip per drink or round, one tip at the end will suffice.
-You don’t need to tip for taxi or mototaxi rides, though you can always offer a tip if a driver handles large heavy bags, or round up the fare if you like.
+Locals don’t usually tip in restaurants or bars.
+However, gratuities are appreciated, particularly in mid- to high-level restaurants.
+If you’d like to tip bar staff, there’s no need to tip per drink or round.
+One tip at the end will suffice.
+Whilst you don’t need to tip for taxi or mototaxi rides, you can if you choose.
+For example, you may choose to tip if your driver handles large heavy bags, or round up the fare if you like.

 Suggested tipping amounts for other services (none of which are obligatory):